SHE WAS ONLY A CLOWN is a special serialized novel presented in weekly installments every Saturday.

 That created a unique bond between Elwood and Jeff.
 A bond that served as an anchor for Elwood.
 Kept him sane.
 Kept him rooted in the real world when all he truly wanted to do was float off into his own imaginary world where people weren’t cruel and mean and full of hatred.

-That was, until the night Jeff asked Elwood to watch Jacob while he scored some more pills.
+That was, until the night Jeff asked Elwood to watch Leo while he scored some more pills.

-It was only supposed to be for a few hours, but Jeff got fucked up and passed out at his dealer’s house, leaving Elwood and Jacob together all night.
+It was only supposed to be for a few hours, but Jeff got too fucked up and passed out at his dealer’s house, leaving Elwood and Leo together all night.

 The farm house was huge, with a full, finished basement complete with a bedroom, living room, bathroom and kitchen.
 The first floor contained another kitchen, bathroom and three bedrooms, dining room and living room, and Elwood’s grandparents had added a full second floor with three more bedrooms and a bath.

 Elwood occupied the basement all by himself, which served his parents just fine.
-They’d acted like he didn’t exist since he was old enough to feed and bathe himself.
+They’d acted like he didn’t exist since he’d been old enough to feed and bathe himself.

-That’s where he and Jake were hanging out when it happened.
+That’s where he and Leo were hanging out when it happened.

-Elwood had left Jake in front of the TV in the basement living room while he went upstairs to take out the trash.
+Elwood had left Leo in front of the TV in the basement living room while he went upstairs to take out the trash.

-When he came back down, Jake was in full seizure.
+When he came back down, Leo was in full seizure.

-Later, at the hospital, it was determined that Jake had gotten up from in front of the TV and wandered into the bathroom where he’d found a loose thermometer laying on the sink.
+Later, at the hospital, it was determined that Leo had gotten up from in front of the TV and wandered into the bathroom where he’d found an old-style thermometer left over from his grandparents’ belongings laying on the sink.
 Elwood had been sick the previous week, and had left the thermometer out due to sheer laziness.

-Jake sat back down in front of his show and started chewing on the mercury-filled glass vial.
-Within moments of it bursting in his mouth, he’d suffered irreversible brain damage.
+Leo had sat back down in front of his show and started chewing on the mercury-filled glass vial.
+Within moments, it burst in his mouth.
+By the time Elwood found him, Leo had already suffered irreversible brain damage.

 Jeff never once spoke to Elwood about the incident, seeming to blame himself for blacking out on pills and not being home to look after his own son.

-But there was a look in his eyes when he spoke to Elwood–and he only spoke to Elwood when it was absolutely necessary–a look that contained all the fury of heaven and hell.
+But there was a look in his eyes when he spoke to Elwood—and after the accident, he only spoke to Elwood when it was absolutely necessary—that contained all the fury of heaven and hell.
 A look that said, “I wish you’d swallowed mercury instead of my sweet, beautiful, innocent son.”

 And then one day, Elwood came home from school and found Uncle Jeff hanging from the rafters in the barn.

 That’s when the kids at school had really started taunting him.
-Jeff may have never blamed Elwood for Jake’s accident, but the rednecks at school had no problem doing it for him.
+Jeff may have never blamed Elwood directly for Leo’s accident, but the rednecks at school had no problem doing it for him.
 Then, after Jeff’s suicide, they’d blamed him for that, too.

 The accident and subsequent death of his uncle had caused him to withdraw even further.
 Only speaking to his parents or his teachers when he had to.
 He sometimes went days on end without speaking to another human being.